vsoch/gridtest/paper/paper.md

 A **grid** is a global definition of a parameter matrix.
 You can define arguments, and optionally functions to run to be mapped to arguments.
-Grids are generated on demand, meaning when you iterate over a grid object so that they are more optimal to use because we don't save any single, large list to memory.
+Grids are generated on demand, meaning when you iterate over a grid object, so that they are more efficient to use because we don't store a large list in memory.
-Grids do not have to be used in testing!
+Grids can be put to many uses.
 You might share a repository that only defines grids that people can use across many different kinds of machine learning models, likely to collect metrics and compare different analysis strategies being used.
 An introduction to grids is available [here](https://vsoch.github.io/gridtest/getting-started/grids/).